James Copland

 James Copland (3 February 1834 – 9 November 1902) was a New Zealand presbyterian minister, doctor and writer.

+Early life and education

+Copland was born in Edinburgh, Midlothian, Scotland on 3 February 1834.
+He studied theology and arts graduating with an MA from the University of Edinburgh in 1854 and a PhD from Heidelberg University in 1858.
+In 1864 he qualified in medicine from the University of Aberdeen with an MD.

+Career

-He was born in Edinburgh, Midlothian, Scotland on 3 February 1834 and emigrated to New Zealand in 1864.
-He was active as a minister in Lawrence and then in North Dunedin, because he resigned from the ministry.
-He then practised again as a doctor and moved to Gore, where he died on 9 November 1902.
+Copland emigrated to New Zealand in 1864 as surgeon on the ship EP Bouverie.
+Although his aim was to be a medical missionary he was ordained as a Presbyterian minister in 1865 and became a minister in Lawrence and then in North Dunedin.
+On resigning from the ministry in 1881, after a conflict between the North Dunedin congregation and the church hierarchy, he then practised as a doctor.
+He moved to Gore in 1888, where he died on 9 November 1902.